Yeseh/wasm-sourcegen/README.md

 This repository contains a C# source generator for generating WASI modules from pure C# code.
 It does this by generating C code calling into the mono C driver.
 This can can then be compiled to a WASI module using the [dotnet-wasi-sdk].
 In the future, this will hopefully support the [Component Model].

 The package has 2 projects:
-- [Wasi.SourceGenerator]("Wasi.SourceGenerator") is a class library holding types and functions relating to the source generator, this namespace can be used by guest modules and C# hosts.
+- [Wasm.SourceGen]("Wasm.SourceGen") is a class library holding types and functions relating to the source generator, this namespace can be used by guest modules and C# hosts.
-- [Wasi.SourceGenerator.Analyzers](Wasi.SourceGenerator.Analyzers) contains the actual C# source generator.
+- [Wasm.SourceGen.Analyzers](Wasi.SourceGen.Analyzers) contains the actual C# source generator.

 ## Usage